Step 2

 An Enduring Power of Attorney is a legal document that appoints a trusted person (referred to as ‘the attorney’) to make financial, legal and property decisions on your behalf in the event that you lose the capacity to do so yourself.
 You can appoint more than one enduring power of attorney.

-An Enduring Power of Attorney does:
+An Enduring Power of Attorney:

 • allows the appointed person(s) to operate bank accounts